-In partnership with the University of Wisconsin, Ceiba offers a world-class study abroad programs that take advantage of our unparalleled access to pristine tropical sites, and provide you an opportunity to immerse themselves in our ongoing projects.
+In partnership with the University of Wisconsin, Ceiba offers world-class study abroad programs that take advantage of our unparalleled access to pristine tropical sites, and provide you an opportunity to immerse yourself in our ongoing projects.
 Rather than reading about conservation in a textbook, or learning about wildlife through videos, you’ll lend a hand to active conservation programs, and come face to face with plants and animals in the field.
 Get out from behind your screens and into the real world of forests and oceans.
 Past students will tell you that their time on a Ceiba field course was a life-changing experience; we invite you to join us and see for yourself!

 Explore the most biodiverse site on Earth deep in the Amazon, discover the world-famous Galapagos Islands, share stories with host families, join ongoing conservation and research projects, and follow your passion during an applied internship!

 Ceiba’s flagship study abroad program, the Tropical Conservation Semester, leads students on an educational adventure amidst the dramatic beauty of Ecuador.
 Intensive explorations of the Amazon rainforest and the Galapagos Islands, immersion in Latin American culture, and a month-long internship with a local community or conservation organization make this program unique!
 Come gain hands-on experience in Ceiba’s active conservation programs, plan and conduct your own field research project, all while learning marine biology and terrestrial ecology, studying Spanish, and living with host families in Quito and in the Galapagos.
 The program is fully accredited (16 honors credits) by the University of Wisconsin for students from any US or Canadian institution.

 Live the island life surrounded by a living laboratory of coral reefs, mangroves, and sea grass beds, with the Belizean Barrier Reef a 50-foot swim from your cabin!